 The "pstill.exe" program will return these codes upon completion of a job.
 It is recommended to check these values in your own application or script.
-Please note that a value of 0 (noerror) does not indicate that really no error has occurred for all input jobs as PostScript programs are free to intercept error conditions on their own.
+Please note that a value of 0 (noerror) does not indicate that really no error has occured for all input jobs as PostScript programs are free to intercept error conditions on their own.

-noerror 0 ok, no error to report errdictfull 1 A directory was filled with too much entries errdictstackoverflow 2 Too many directories open errdictstackunderflow 3 Too many directories closed errexecstackoverflow 4 Too long procedures found errinterrupt 5 User interrupt errinvalidaccess 6 Write access on a read only area errinvalidexit 7 exit command without suitable environment errinvalidfileaccess 8 file I/O error errinvalidfont 9 font does not compute or is bad errinvalidrestore 10 unable to restore errinvalidstop 11 unable to stop (no suitable environment) errioerror 12 general I/O error errlimitcheck 13 a limit was reached (e.g. path too long) errnocurrentpoint 14 no starting point defined errrangecheck 15 a limit was reached (e.g. stringsize too short) errstackoverflow 16 tried to put more than 5000 elements on the stack errstackunderflow 17 tried to pop too much elements from the stack errsyntaxerror 18 some command has a wrong syntax errtimeout 19 job took too long (could not happen with psrip) errtypecheck 20 a command got a wrong parameter errundefined 21 an unknown command was found errundefinedfilename 22 tried to access a non-exisiting file errundefinedresult 23 tried to compute a non-exisiting result (div by zero) errunmatchedmark 24 no mark was found but requested errunregistered 25 no registration was found but requested errVMerror 26 out of memory errmemoryallocation 27 error during memory access or allocation errkill 28 interpreter was killed due to signal errmax 29 too many errors occurred (error handler was flooded) syserr >29 a system error has occurred during processing
+noerror errdictfull errdictstackoverflow errdictstackunderflow errexecstackoverflow errinterrupt errinvalidaccess errinvalidexit errinvalidfleaccess errinvalidfont errinvalidrestore errinvalidstop errioerror errlimitcheck errnocurrentpoint errrangecheck errstackoverflow errstackunderflow errsyntaxerror errtimeout errtypecheck errundefined errundefinedfilename 0 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 ok, no error to report A directory was filled with too much entries Too many directories open Too many directories closed Too long procedures found User interrupt Write access on a read only area exit command without suitable environment file I/O error font does not compute or is bad unable to restore unable to stop (no suitable environment) general I/O error a limit was reached (e.g. path too long) no starting point defined a limit was reached (e.g. stringsize too short) tried to put more than 5000 elements on the stack tried to pop too much elements from the stack some command has a wrong syntax job took too long (could not happen with psrip) a command got a wrong parameter an unknown command was found tried to access a nonexisiting file 22 23 24 tried to access a nonexisiting file tried to compute a nonexisiting result (div by zero) no mark was found but requested errunregistered errVMerror errmemoryallocation errkill errmax syserr 25 26 27 28 29 >29 no registration was found but requested out of memory error during memory access or allocation interpreter was killed due to signal too many errors occured (error handler was flooded) a system error has occured during processing